oliviodare/MakingKnowledge/there are several ways to analyse 'knowledge transmission'.md

 #conceptnote

-In *The Evolution of Knowledge*, by Jürgen Renn, we find a chapter on 'knowledge economies', which has an interesting framework for analysing different ways knowledge 'moves', according to the extension and directionality of the transfer:
+In Renn's *The Evolution of Knowledge* (153-155), by Jürgen Renn, we find a chapter on 'knowledge economies', which has an interesting framework for analysing different ways knowledge 'moves', according to the extension and directionality of the transfer:
 - dissemenation,
 - circulation, and
 - globalization